mac-comp381/ruby-adventures/README.md

 ...
 0 failures, 0 errors ...
 ```

 If you see that, you’re up and running.
-(Don’t worry about the “shadowing outer local variables” warnings.)

 ## Part 1: Desugaring

 Remember from class that “syntactic sugar” refers to features of a language’s syntax that make code easier to read and write, but do not provide any additional functionality.
 Ruby uses a lot of syntactic sugar.

 Look at `lib/desugaring.rb`.
 The first method, `all_the_sugar`, contains a tiny snippet of somewhat realistic code from an imaginary web invitation system.
-(Actual email generation in Rails looks very similar to this.)
+(Actual email generation in Ruby on Rails looks very similar to this.)

 That snippet of code uses many kinds of syntactic sugar. **Your task is to remove the sugar,** one step at a time.
 For each method below, remove `implement_me` and replace it with the contents of the previous method in the file minus the particular kind of sugar the comment describes.